Shortcuts

 train_dataset, test_dataset = dataset.split(

-model_type='categorical', # Categorical labels
+model_type='classification', # Categorical labels

 labels='subtype', # Label to balance between datasets